The Woman I Love (1937 film): Plot

 Helene learns of the squadron will have an extended stay in a nearby city, and tells Claude but not Jean of her plan to visit.
 Jean attempts to fabricate a relationship with a saloon girl, Florence, and a fight with her previous boyfriend forces Claude to discipline him.
 He tries to avoid Helene during her visit, but they meet in a church and affirm their passion.
 Helene learns the squadron is unexpectedly summoned for a battle, and the high command seeks a volunteer to stay in Paris to train more pilots.
 She informs Jean of the offer and he volunteers, which arouses Claude's suspicions since he only told her about the offer.
-However, their superior Captain Thellis (Colin Clive) talks Jean out of it, warning him the other men will think him a coward, and he stays with the squad.
+However, their superior Captain Thellis talks Jean out of it, warning him the other men will think him a coward, and he stays with the squad.

 On the eve of a major dogfight, Claude confronts Jean and asks him if he has had an affair with his wife, but he continues to deny it.
 They go up in their plane and take down several enemy fighters together, but upon landing, Jean is killed and Claude badly wounded.
 Claude finds a signed photo of Jean and Helene together that he, in his dying moments, was trying to tear up.
 Claude finishes ripping the photo.

-In hospital, Helene ministers to a recuperating Claude, when they are visited by Jean's young brother Georges (Wally Albright).
+In hospital, Helene ministers to a recuperating Claude, when they are visited by Jean's young brother Georges.
 The boy begs to know the details of Jean's last moments, and Claude tells him that he died asking for his mother and Georges.
 When the boy leaves, Claude admits that he lied, saying Jean called out for his true love, Denise, and contemplates what hurt she must be feeling.
 Helene tries to hold back her emotions as she nurses him back to health.